vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Fri Feb  4 01:53:55 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sat Feb  5 01:46:43 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER